Company Ballet Dancers

 Atlanta Ballet Image

 ERIK KIM was born in Dallas, Texas, in 2001.
-He began dancing at the age of 9 in Little Rock, Arkansas, at Shuffles and Ballet II, learning the fundamentals of ballet under his teacher Arleen Sugano.
+He began dancing at the age of nine in Little Rock, Arkansas, at Shuffles and Ballet II, learning the fundamentals of ballet under his teacher Arleen Sugano.
 He continued his training at the University of North Carolina School of the Arts under Dean of Dance Susan Jaffe, training with teachers such as Mikhail Tchoupakov and Ilya Kozadayev.
 After competing in the 2019 Prix de Lausanne, Erik was invited to join the Ballet Nacional SODRE (BNS) in Uruguay, under director Igor Yebra.
 During his time in BNS, Erik performed roles such as Pas de Cinq in Serge Lifar’s Suite en Blanc and Beggar Chief in Kenneth MacMillan’s Manon.
 He also performed in Blanca Li’s Quixote del Plata during the BNS International Tour in Spain in 2019.
-Erik is excited to be joining Atlanta Ballet for the 2021 | 2022 Season.

 Atlanta Ballet Image